 Hey...what is this place?

 It looks like you've stumbled into my online file cabinet.
-When I find ideas I like about picture books, writing, or the creative process, I tuck them away in this storage space.
-Dive in!
-It's here to share.
+When I find ideas I like about picture books, writing, or the creative process, I tuck them in here.